-- Does the Army plan to release information on Guard and Reserve extended phases (cycles?) prior to October 1, 2021?
-Why isn't this information presently publically available? - ReARMM represents the Army's third readiness model in 14 years.
-Because these models significantly influence the manning, equipping, and training of Army units, is it possible changing readiness models every four to five years, in and of itself, has also contributed to stress on Army forces, soldiers, and families? - What input have regional Combatant Commanders had in the development of ReARMM and what role are they expected to play in its day-to-day execution?
-Is there a mechanism to inform the Army if ReARMM units are meeting or not meeting the Combatant Commander's expectations? - Does ReARMM align with or support the other Service's readiness models, and how does this affect the readiness of the Joint Force? - The Reserves are a major source of Army forces and capabilities.
-What role did the Reserves play in developing ReARMM?
-ARFORGEN and SRM had different "rules" and processes for the Reserves.
-Will this also be the case with ReARMM? - How does ReARMM intend to better manage and potentially reduce OPTEMPO for soldiers and units?
+- ReARMM represents the Army's third readiness model in 14 years.
+Because these models significantly affect the manning, equipping, and training of Army units, is it possible changing readiness models every four to five years, in and of itself, has also contributed to stress on Army forces, soldiers, and families? - What input have regional Combatant Commanders had in the development of ReARMM and what role are they expected to play in its day-to-day execution?
+Is there a mechanism to inform the Army if ReARMM units are

+- meeting or not meeting the Combatant Commander's expectations? - Does ReARMM align with or support the other Service's readiness models, and how does this affect the readiness of the Joint Force? - How does ReARMM fit in with existing Defense Security Cooperation statutory and policy frameworks? - The RC is a major source of Army forces and capabilities.
+What role did the RC play in developing ReARMM?
+ARFORGEN and SRM had different "rules" and processes for the RC.
+Does ReARMM also have different requirements and provisions for the RC? - ReARMM's goal of creating predictable six-month fielding cycles for new equipment is a significant change in the Army modernization process.
+What impact will this have on Total Army modernization and does "predictable six-month fielding" also apply to the RC? - How does ReARMM intend to better manage and potentially reduce OPTEMPO for soldiers and units?
 How does this differ from previous readiness/force generation models? - Army Secretary Ryan McCarthy on October 13, 2020, noted the Army's readiness focus is on individual, squad, platoon, and company-level training.
 The goal is to build unit-cohesion at lower-levels to address spikes in suicide, sexual assault, and potential racism/extremism issues.
-How specifically does ReARMM intend to address these issues? - What additional resources (e.g., personnel, equipment, training, and facilities) will be required to fully implement and sustain ReARMM?
+How specifically does ReARMM intend to address these issues? - What additional resources (e.g., personnel, equipment, training, facilities) will be required to fully implement and sustain ReARMM?